8 October 2025

 Hybrid Funds: These funds are a mix of both stocks and bonds, aim to balance growth and stability.
 Hybrid funds are a good middle ground for moderate risk-takers.

-ETFs: These passively track a specific market index and offer broad market exposure with lower fees.
+Exchange-Traded Funds (ETFs): These passively track a specific market index and offer broad market exposure with lower fees.
 And one of the benefits of these funds is they don’t require active management.
+Because fees are the main lever in a passive product, expense ratios explained is worth reading alongside this.

-A beginner with the understanding about these categories is a crucial factor to choose mutual funds.
+A beginner with the understanding about these categories is a crucial factor on how to choose mutual funds.

 After getting a general idea about the type of funds now you can check the suitable one.
 But in the research process keep in mind some factors like;